 Local People Linking

-Local People Linking raises awareness of older people’s human rights based on their lived experiences in their communities.
-We co-deliver human rights sessions with community members across a range of different groups.
+Our Local People Linking project helped to raise awareness of older people’s human rights based on their lived experiences in their communities.
+We co-delivered human rights sessions with community members across a range of different groups.

-We are supporting older people from a variety of backgrounds as they develop and share information that is accessible on activities and services happening in their area.
+We also supported older people from a variety of backgrounds as they developed and shared information that is accessible on activities and services happening in their area.

 What we're doing

-As part of the Local People Linking project, we have been delivering free human rights trainings.
-The trainings have been open to anyone who is interested in learning more about human rights and how they play a part in different aspects of older people’s community participation and wellbeing.
+As part of the Local People Linking project, we delivered free human rights trainings.
+The trainings were open to anyone who is interested in learning more about human rights and how they play a part in different aspects of older people’s community participation and wellbeing.

 You can watch Neighourhood Networks members’ video on Human Rights to learn more about the work in practice.
 Click here to see our Local People Linking training flyer.

 - Training community members and practitioners in Dunterlie

 - We held a joint human rights event with our Rural Wisdom project in Eaglesham

 - We delivered sessions with RAMH and the Fairweather group in Barrhead